tl-its-umich-edu/course-inventory/README.md

 #### OpenShift Deployment

 Deploying the application as a job using OpenShift and Jenkins involves several steps, which are beyond the scope of this README.
-However, it seems appropriate to explain some configuration assumed by the `Dockerfile` and unique to this application.
+However, a few details about how the job is configurd are provided below.

 * The `env.json` file described in the **Configuration** section above needs to be made available to running course-inventory containers via an OpenShift ConfigMap, a type of Resource.
 A volume containing the ConfigMap